coder/coder/docs/admin/auth.md

 ## Organization Sync (Premium)

+> Note: In a future Coder release, this can be managed via the Coder UI instead
+> of server flags.

-If your OpenID Connect provider supports groups/role claims, you can configure Coder to synchronize roles in your auth provider to organizations within Coder.
+If your OpenID Connect provider supports groups/role claims, you can configure Coder to synchronize claims in your auth provider to organizations within Coder.

-First, confirm that your OIDC provider is sending a groups claim by logging in with OIDC and visiting the following URL:
+First, confirm that your OIDC provider is sending clainms by logging in with OIDC and visiting the following URL with an `Owner` account:

 ```text
 https://[coder.example.com]/api/v2/debug/[your-username]/debug-link